 Chronological: (I) Prehistoric-1200; (II) 1200-1800; (III) 1800-present

 Declaring the HA Minor: To declare the minor in the History of Art Department, a student must complete one upper-division course taught in the department and receive a grade of C or higher.
 Once this prerequisite is met, students may formally petition to declare the minor by making an appointment with the Undergraduate Advisor.
-Note: Students must declare the minor no later than one semester before their Expected Graduation Term (EGT).
+Note: Minors must be declared prior to the first day of classes of your Expected Graduation Term (EGT).

 HA Minor Progress: History of Art does not use the Academic Progress Report (APR).
 To review minor progress, check with the Undergraduate advisor.